joakimthun/nifflerdb/README.md

 # NifflerDB

-NifflerDB is a simple and persistent key-value store implemented as a B+ tree.
+NifflerDB is a simple, embeddable and persistent key-value store implemented as a B+ tree.

 ## Hello World
 ```c++